 Resolve issues

-When failures occur, you can use mabl’s diagnostics to isolate the issue, including screenshots, step logs, and network logs.
-The troubleshooting section in mabl help includes several articles on diagnosing specific issues in your test runs, so you can spend less time debugging, iterate faster, and minimize the impact of bugs on the end user experience.
+For more targeted guidance on specific issues, the troubleshooting section in mabl help includes articles on diagnosing common failures, so you can spend less time debugging, iterate faster, and minimize the impact of bugs on the end user experience.

 Review trends